-While Android vs iOS war is the one that continues to break the internet, the ultimate deal breaking element for both the app users and the brands boils down to Mobile App Security.
+While the Android vs iOS war is the one that continues to break the internet, the ultimate deal-breaking element for both the app users and the brands boils down to Mobile App Security.

 How secure a mobile app is what determines its future in the present world where users are conscious of increasing data breach cases.
 But, is it something completely dependant on the quality assurance techniques that developers invest in?

 Irrespective of how long it took to develop a mobile app or what methodology you followed in development, the ultimate result differs with various factors including, the operating system you choose.

 Because of this, many developers are asking the question, “Android vs iOS: Who wins the title of higher security in 2021-22?”

 When we talk about iOS vs Android security, the unprecedented winner has always been iOS, with its stringent security guidelines.
 But with Android Q, Google gave out an array of hope in 2021, that hinted towards it being on the verge of becoming a brand one can trust with their devices and personal information.

 Will 2021-22 be the year when Google’s Android will emerge out as the secure one out of Android and iOS ecosystems?

 Before we get into the Android vs iOS Security comparison 2021 lookout and let us first look at the prevalent security difference between iOS and Android.

 Here are the comparative elements that cover both the Operating System Ecosystems, comprehensively.